 Figure: Geometric mean titers (GMT) of surrogate neutralizing antibodies at Days 1 (baseline) and 29, and geometric mean-fold rises (GMFR) in titers from Day 1 to Day 29; B) GMT Ratio; C) seroresponse rates (SRR) at Day 29; D) SRR Difference - Study ARCT-2301-J01.
 Note: GMT - Geometric Mean Titer; SRR - seroresponse rate.
 All values are from the Per Protocol Subset 1 (PPS-1) and are shown with 95% confidence intervals in parentheses.
 Solid circles (●) represent the Wuhan variant, open circles (○) represent the Omicron BA.4/5 variant, and open squares (□) represent the Omicron XBB.1.5 variant.
-Vertical lines represent the threshold for achieving the non-inferiority and superiority comparisons of ARCT-154 to Comimaty.
+Vertical lines represent the threshold for achieving the non-inferiority and superiority comparisons of ARCT-154 to Comirnaty.

-Bivalent ARCT-2301, when administered intramuscularly as a booster dose in subjects who had received three to five doses of authorized mRNA COVID-19 vaccines at least three months before the recruitment, demonstrated immunological superiority over the comparator vaccine (Comirnaty® bivalent: Wuhan strain/Omicron strain BA.4/5), as measured by GMT ratios and seroresponse rates differences for both vaccine strains (prototype Wuhan strain and Omicron BA.4/65 variant).
+Bivalent ARCT-2301, when administered intramuscularly as a booster dose in subjects who had received three to five doses of authorized mRNA COVID-19 vaccines at least three months before the recruitment, demonstrated immunological superiority over the comparator vaccine (COMIRNATY® bivalent: Wuhan strain/Omicron strain BA.4/5), as measured by GMT ratios and seroresponse rates differences for both vaccine strains (prototype Wuhan strain and Omicron BA.4/65 variant).
 In addition, ARCT-2301 induced a higher immune response against the epidemiologically dominant Omicron XBB.1.5 variant.

-Phase 3 Study in Southern Hemisphere of Monovalent XBB1.5 COVID-19 Vaccine Candidate co-administration of the ARCT-2303 vaccine with the age-appropriate seasonal influenza vaccines.
-Overall, approximately 1,680 young and older adults are planned to be recruited in the study in Australia, Costa Rica, Honduras and the Philippines.
+Phase 3 Study in Southern Hemisphere of Monovalent XBB1.5 COVID-19 Vaccine Candidate with the age-appropriate seasonal influenza vaccines.
+Overall, 1,499 young and older adults were recruited in the study in Australia, Costa Rica, Honduras and the Philippines.
+The results of this study are expected in the fourth quarter of 2024.

 In March 2024, Arcturus and CSL Seqirus initiated a Phase 3 pivotal study with the ARCT-2303 candidate vaccine containing the XBB1.5 Omicron variant.
-The purpose of this study is to generate additional immunogenicity and safety data for the recently recommended vaccine composition and support product licensure in the United States.
-In addition, the study will assess the
+The purpose of this study is to generate additional immunogenicity and safety data in multiple ethnicities to support regulatory filings globally.
+In addition, the study will assess the co-administration of the ARCT-2303 vaccine